Policy of counteracting mobbing, discrimination and violence

-At the University of Information Technology and Management in Rzeszów, a policy of counteracting mobbing, discrimination and violence against students as well as against university employees has been in force since the 2019/20 academic year.
+At the University of Information Technology and Management in Rzeszów, a policy to counteract mobbing, discrimination, and violence against both students and university employees has been in force since the 2019/20 academic year.

 Definitions of discrimination, mobbing, violence